jamesdalg/CNVScope/docs/README.md

 that is useful for NBL, as well as SKCM (Skin Cancer), BLCA (bladder cancer), AML (Acute Myleoid Leukemia), and PRAD (Prostate Cancer).
 We also demonstrate our copy number relationship weighting function as well as contour and 3D representations.
-An example is detailed below.
-[Click here for an interactive version.](./blca3d.html)
+The final example, of BLCA chr17, is shown below.
+[Click here for a downloadable interactive version.](./blca3d.html)

 ![3D BLCA, chromosome 17](./blca_3D.png)